cetz-package/cetz/manual.typ

 === Named
 Named anchors are normally unique to the type of element, such as a bezier curve's control points.
 Other anchor variants specify their own named anchors that are available to all elements that support the anchor variant.

 All elements also have a "default" named anchor, it always refers to another anchor on the element.

 === Border
 A border anchor refers to a point on the element's border where a ray is cast from the element's center at a given angle and hits the border.

 They are given as angles where `0deg` is towards the right and `90deg` is up.

-Border anchors also specify named compass directions such as "north", "north-east", etc. Border anchors also spefcify a "center" named anchor which is where the ray cast originates from.
+Border anchors also specify named compass directions such as "north," "north-east," etc. Border anchors also spefcify a "center" named anchor which is where the ray cast originates from.

 ```example-vertical
 circle((0, 0), name: "circle", radius: 1)